 Request Case study : How Digital transformation enables more effective and efficient customer engagement

 Value Stream Map

 Image credit: Karen Martin (Value Stream Mapping for Non-Manufacturing Environments)

 Value stream maps are primarily used to document and analyze the current state, and design the future state, of how value is created and delivered to customers, clients, or other stakeholders.
 It is a core component of lean management and can be applied to nearly any value chain regardless of complexity.
 Value stream maps focus on the activities required to fulfill a customer request and overlay key performance metrics with an emphasis on efficiency (such as Process Time and Lead Time) and quality (such as Completeness and Accuracy ratios).
 As you plan to roll out new digital capabilities or make changes in other areas including people and processes, value stream maps will help you contextualize and better communicate improvement considerations by identifying the key actors and objects involved in a business, and how business capabilities ultimately contribute to strategic and tactical goals.

 Image credit: Ulrich Kalex (alphabet)

 Business Capability Maps link the overall capabilities of a company and the underlying processes and functions that enable them, usually in hierarchical order.
-When these associations are contextualized along the stakeholder journey (customer, client, partner, investor, supplier, etc.), decision makers can form a well-rounded view of what really constitutes their business and the individual contributions of each unit or function.
-The value of Business capability maps is amplified when additional overlays of information are applied on the basic maps, such as the maturity or degree of readiness of such business capabilities.
-Business capability maps is the key piece in bridging business and technology since a business capability can be deconstructed in multiple layers that expose functional and non-functional requirements a development team can execute.
+When these associations are contextualized along the stakeholder journey (customer, client, partner, investor, supplier, etc.), decision-makers can form a well-rounded view of what constitutes their business and the individual contributions of each unit or function.
+The value of business capability maps is amplified when additional overlays of information are applied on the basic maps, such as the maturity or degree of readiness of such business capabilities.
+Business capability maps are the key piece in bridging business and technology, since a business capability can be deconstructed in multiple layers that expose functional and non-functional requirements, a development team can execute.